YaRN: Efficient Context Window Extension of Large Language Models: Experiments

+For the ablation studies, we used the LLaMA~7B model.
+It has the same architecture as the newer Llama~2 models except for a shorter pretrained context window size\footnote{LLaMA models have a pretrained context size of 2k tokens, while Llama~2 models have 4k.}, which reduces compute requirements and allows for faster training and evaluations.
+The training procedure is similar to the 128k models, but we chunk the PG19 dataset into 32k segments instead, and train using $s=16$ for 400 steps.
+As shown in Figure~\ref{fig:loss32k}, YaRN converges faster compared to other interpolation techniques during training and consistently has lower loss.

-\subsubsection{Long Sequence Language Modeling}
+\subsection{Long Sequence Language Modeling}

-To evaluate long sequence language modeling performance we use the GovReport~\cite{huang-etal-2021-efficient} and Proof-pile~\cite{proofpile} datasets, both of which contain many long sequence samples.
+To evaluate the long sequence language modeling performances, we use the GovReport~\citep{huang-etal-2021-efficient} and Proof-pile~\citep{proofpile} datasets both of which contain many long sequence samples.
 For all evaluations, the test splits of both datasets were used exclusively.
-All perplexity evaluations were calculated using the sliding window method from~\cite{press2022train} with $S = 256$.
+All perplexity evaluations were calculated using the sliding window method from~\citet{press2022train} with $S = 256$, which takes in account the entire documents' perplexity contribution, even if the context window of the model is shorter.

-Firstly, we evaluated how the model performed as the context window increases.
-We selected 10 random samples from Proof-pile that were at least 128k tokens in length and evaluated the calculated the perplexity of each of these samples when truncated at 2k steps from a sequence length of 2k tokens through 128k tokens.
-Figure \ref{fig:proofpile-long-small} shows the results compared to other context window extension methods.
-In particular, we compare against the a publicly available PI model trained at 32k from Together.ai~\cite{together} and "NTK-aware" Code Llama~\cite{rozière2023code}.
-These results are summarized in Table \ref{tab:proofpile-long-small}.
+First, we select 10 random samples from Proof-pile with at least 128k tokens each and evaluate the perplexity of each of these samples when truncated at 2k steps from a sequence length of 2k tokens through 128k tokens.
+Table~\ref{tab:128k-comparison} shows the long sequence performance of fine-tuned Llama~2 $s=16$ and $s=32$ models.
+We demonstrate that YaRN is able to generalize and extrapolate to unseen context lengths and benefit from transfer learning, since the $s=32$ model was only further trained for 200 steps using the $s=16$ checkpoint with 64k data and is able to extrapolate to 128k context.

-Table \ref{tab:govreport} shows the final perplexity on 50 untruncated GovReport documents at least 16k tokens in length evaluated at a 32k context window.

-We observe that the model exhibits strong performance across the entire context window, outperforming all other context window extension methods.
-Of particular note is the YaRN ($s=32$) models, which show continued declining perplexity through 128k, despite the fine-tuning data being limited to 64k tokens in length.
-This demonstrates that the model is able to generalize to unseen context lengths.
+In order to further confirm the effectiveness of YaRN, we compare all four interpolation methods in Figure~\ref{fig:ppl32k} on the left and Table~\ref{tab:32k-comparison} from Appendix~\ref{appendix:ablation} as an ablation study.
+YaRN consistently outperforms (has lower perplexity than) other methods in both non fine-tuned and fine-tuned scenarios when using the same number of training steps.
+We also demonstrate that YaRN has better training efficiency compared to PI in Appendix~\ref{appendix:efficiency}.
+More comparisons against open models can be found in Appendix~\ref{appendix:long-sequence}.